Best Grass For Goats (Beginner guide)

 Climate

-Now pay attention: keep in mind this grass can not tolerate extreme cold temperatures.
+Now remember: this grass can’t tolerate extremely cold temperatures.

 3. Alfalfa Grass

-Alfalfa is the most popular nutrition source, especially protein.
+Alfalfa grass is the most popular nutrition source, especially protein.

-Most farmers use this grass as a protein source.
+Most farmers use this grass as a special protein source.

-The best way is to make a balance with other grass.
+The recommended way is to make a balance with other grasses.

 Nutrition